TweaksDev22/Sileo-Depiction-Generator/README.md

 ## How to Use

+1. **Set Up GitHub Access**: Ensure you have a GitHub personal access token with the necessary permissions.
+Replace `'YOUR_PERSONAL_ACCESS_TOKEN'` in the JavaScript code with your actual token.

+2. **Set Branch Name**: Replace `'main'` with your repository's main branch name in the JavaScript code.

+3. **Provide Background Image**: Set the background image URL in the CSS code to customize the appearance of the page.

+4. **Create a Folder on GitHub**: Create a folder named "sileo-depiction" in your GitHub repository to store the generated depiction JSON files.

-1. Fill in the required input fields with the necessary information for your Sileo depiction.
+5. **Fill in the Form**: Fill in the required input fields with the necessary information for your Sileo depiction.

-2. Click on the "Generate and Upload JSON" button.
+6. **Generate and Upload JSON**: Click on the "Generate and Upload JSON" button.

-3. The page will generate the JSON representation of the depiction based on your inputs and upload it to your GitHub repository.
-4. You will receive a notification confirming the successful creation of the depiction JSON file.
+7. **Check GitHub**: Verify that the depiction JSON file has been successfully uploaded to the "sileo-depiction" folder in your GitHub repository.

 ## Technologies Used